 NVMe Drives for Local Workstations

-General use: If you don’t use more than a web browser, email client, and office suite on a regular day, even while working remotely, there are more cost-effective ways to improve PC security and performance.
-The jump in performance from a SATA SSD to a NVMe drive won’t be nearly as noticeable as upgrading from a HDD to SSD.
+Maybe.
+This one is more subjective.
+Let’s say that “general use” means you don’t use more than a web browser, email client, and office suite on a regular day, even while working remotely.
+If that fits you, there are more cost-effective ways to improve PC security and performance in 2021.
+You’ll likely have to purchase a new computer or some adapters to use the new tech.
+The jump in performance from a SATA SSD to a NVMe drive won’t be nearly as noticeable when upgrading from a HDD to SSD.

-- Multimedia streamers aiming for the highest frames per second (FPS) possible with customization in software like Open Broadcaster Software (OBS)
+- Multimedia streamers aiming for the highest frames per second (FPS) possible with customization software like Open Broadcaster Software (OBS)

 Do you have questions about the benefits of NVMe web hosting or technology in general?
 Let us know below.